 After the resounding success of this years SeaSplash festival in July, Pula’s Fort Punto Christo proved once again to be the perfect venue to house the 6th Dimensions festival.
 Pula amphitheatre hosted the opening concert and saw the spectacular “Grace Jones” deliver an outstanding show.

-For more images of Grace Jones performing at the Dimensions festival you can view the full
+Additional images of Grace Jones at the Dimensions festival.

 British Acts on the opening night

 Two British acts, the multi talented “Moses Boyd” and “The Kamaal Williams Ensemble” added to the line up with Berlin’s “Moderat” giving an exquisitely memorable show with their penultimate performance from their current tour.

 Chasing The Light Art is a self funding music photography magazine & this post contains affiliate links (ads) that we think are useful to you.
 When you click / shop through them, Chasing The Light Art will receive a small commission with NO increase in price to you.

 This years’ festival excelled itself with over 150 performers including some of the top names in the industry to give festival goers 4 solid days of House, Techno, Soul, Dub, Disco and Jazz.
 Together with an impressive 11 stages,including Jacks corner, Paciono`s bar and beach stage the Knowledge Area returned for its 4th year after a hugely successful 2016.

 The unique space offered interactive workshops, panel discussions and keynote interviews with field experts and festival head-liners such as London Modular Alliance.The UK was well supported by some heavyweight talent with London-based producer and Ninja Tunes artist Romare playing an outstanding set during opening night on the Clearing Stage.